CAPITAL REGION WIND BAND SYMPOSIUM

 symposium overview

-You may choose to conduct one or two pieces from the list below and receive live feedback from our clinician.
+Please choose two pieces to conduct from the list below and receive live feedback from our clinician.
 Spots are limited and conductors will be chosen on a first-come first-served basis.

 ALL SYMPOSIUM DELEGATES ARE ENCOURAGED TO HAVE WITH THEM: